Chainsaws in popular culture

-Chainsaws, which are commonly used tools in logging and woodworking, are also a common sight in popular culture.
+Chainsaws, which are commonly used tools in logging and woodworking in real life, are also a common sight in popular culture, where they tend to be used as weapons.

 Film

 Chainsaws have appeared in countless films being used for their intended purpose, but this rarely, if ever, is given a prominent role in the plot.
 More prominent, however, is portrayals of chainsaws as improvised weapons or torture devices.

 Despite chainsaws having been around since the 1930s, they were not seen being used as a weapon in film until the 1960s, possibly due to Hays Code censorship restrictions on portrayals of graphic violence.

 Among the earliest films to portray chainsaws as weapons are Dark of the Sun (1968) and The Wizard of Gore (1970).
 Wes Craven's 1972 film The Last House on the Left was referred to as the "original Chainsaw Massacre" in advertising campaigns during later re-releases.

 In 1974, Tobe Hooper's The Texas Chain Saw Massacre was released.
 The film, loosely based on infamous murderer Ed Gein (though unlike the killers in the film, Gein did not use chainsaws), etched the chainsaw into the public mind as an object of gruesome terror.
 It was followed by a direct sequel, two standalone sequels, and in 2003, a remake, which received its own prequel.
 Following its release, many horror films, especially low-budget ones, began to incorporate chainsaw gore scenes, a trend that continues to the present day.

 In 1987, Sam Raimi's Evil Dead II featured a protagonist using a chainsaw for heroic purposes.
 (The previous film also contained a chainsaw, but it was ultimately not used for violence).
 In one of the film's sequences, protagonist Ash Williams attaches a chainsaw to his stump to replace a severed hand (which he had removed with the same chainsaw), marking a point where the protagonist quits running from the demon and chooses to fight.
 The chainsaw hand had appearances in the film's sequel and various spin-offs, symbolizing the will to fight.

 Due to the high level of gore associated with the chainsaw's use as a weapon, appearances outside of the horror genre were uncommon.
 One notable one was in Brian De Palma's 1983 gangster film Scarface, where a scene depicted a Colombian gangster dismembering another gangster to extract information.

 In the 1996 film Forest Warrior, a scene was included depicting immortal spirit John McKenna (played by Chuck Norris) stopping a logger's chainsaw with his bare hand.
 The scene became memetic online; one clip posted to YouTube in 2011 gained over 5 million views within three years.

 In the Sharknado franchise, the protagonist is Fin Shepard who fight sharks in tornadoes with a chainsaw to protect his family.